Private Tours Led by 30+ Years experienced tour guide in Pakistan.

 Ashgabat - Neutrality Arch

-Ashgabat - Turkmenbashy Ruhi Mosque & Family Mausoleum of the First President of Turkmenistan
+Ashgabat - Turkmenbashy Ruhi Mosque & Family Mausoleum of the First President of

 Ashgabat - Ertugrul Gazi Mosque